rives-io/riv/docs/developing-cartridges.md

 the command `-exec gcc --version` should show the GCC C compiler version that is included in the SDK, which was not included in the minimal RIV OS.

-Let now install this SDK globally, to make available in any terminal in your system:
+Lets now install this SDK globally, to make available in any terminal in your system:
 ```sh
 mv rivos-sdk.ext2 $HOME/.riv/
 export RIVEMU_SDK=$HOME/.riv/